myronfirst/C_Front_Winter_2024/presentation.md

 ---

-- Think of each operator a function
+- Think of each operator like a function
   - Takes one/two arguments
   - Returns a value
   - May modify the state of an argument